MnM/gwt-portlet-bridge/README.md

 ## Version History

-The version history can be found [here](https://github.com/chfourie/gwt-portlet-bridge/blob/master/docs/Version-History.md).
+The version history can be found [here](docs/Version-History.md).

-## Downloads

-All released artifacts can be downloaded from [here](https://github.com/chfourie/gwt-portlet-bridge/downloads).

 ## Building from Source

-The instructions on building the gwt-portlet-bridge from source can be found [here](https://github.com/chfourie/gwt-portlet-bridge/blob/master/docs/Building-From-Source.md).
+gwt-portlet-bridge is a Maven project, so building it is as simple as checking out the project via Git, changing into the directory and
+executing:

+  mvn clean install

+A Java 7+ compiler is required, because nobody should use anything older anymore.

 ## Recipes

-### Converting a GWT Project into a Portlet
-Follow the steps described in the [RPC Example](https://github.com/chfourie/gwt-portlet-bridge/blob/master/docs/RPC-Example.md).

-### Using RPC in a GWT Portlet Project
+### Converting a GWT Project into a Portlet / Using RPC in a GWT Portlet Project
-Follow the steps described in the [RPC Example](https://github.com/chfourie/gwt-portlet-bridge/blob/master/docs/RPC-Example.md).
+Follow the steps described in the [RPC Example](docs/RPC-Example.md).

 ### Using RequestFactory in a GWT Portlet Project
-Follow the steps described in the [RequestFactory Example](https://github.com/chfourie/gwt-portlet-bridge/blob/master/docs/RequestFactory-Example.md).
+Follow the steps described in the [RequestFactory Example](docs/RequestFactory-Example.md).

 ### Using both RPC and RequestFactory in the same GWT Portlet Project
-Follow the steps described in the [RequestFactory Example](https://github.com/chfourie/gwt-portlet-bridge/blob/master/docs/RequestFactory-Example.md).
+Follow the steps described in the [RequestFactory Example](docs/RequestFactory-Example.md).
 You do **NOT** have to inherit _com.chfourie.gwtportletbridge.GwtPortletBridge_ separately.
 Just make sure that your _com.chfourie.gwtportletbridge.RequestFactory_ inherit clause is positioned after any other modules that might inherit from _com.google.gwt.core.Core_.

 ### Embedding String Parameters in your HTML page
-Follow the steps described in the [Client Parameters Example](https://github.com/chfourie/gwt-portlet-bridge/blob/master/docs/Client-Parameters-Example.md).
+Follow the steps described in the [Client Parameters Example](docs/Client-Parameters-Example.md).

 ## License
 All of the deliverable code in the GWT Portlet Bridge has been dedicated to the public domain.